-After a few people asked me about working freelance, I wrote a post answering some frequently asked questions.
+A few people asked me about working freelance as a museum education consultant, so I wrote a post answering some frequently asked questions.
 This is the updated version, written in spring 2013.

 I’m new to this museum education malarkey.
 Where can I find a wealth of information and advice?

 What’s being a freelancer/consultant like?

 - I find it tremendously varied, good fun, very interesting indeed and phenomenally rewarding.
 I am learning all the time, as well as facilitating other people’s learning.
 Museums, galleries, heritage sites and gardens are fantastic places, and spreading the joy of these resources is a great thing to do for a living.

 - It’s not, alas, all chatting with children, finding creative ways to engage audiences and researching fascinating web content.
 There are spreadsheets, invoices, a diary to manage, and lots of filing to do.
 (And you don’t get paid for all that time-consuming admin and planning).

 - I was lucky enough to start freelancing before the recession bit.
 Anecdotally, it seems to me that it is particularly hard work starting out as a freelancer at the moment.
 I find myself being asked about freelancing quite often, by Museum Studies students, by teachers, by volunteers, and by people who have full-time jobs in the sector and need or want a change.
 At the same time, museums’ funding has been cut.
 There is a lot of competition for freelance work – and I regularly bump into a lot of well established freelancers who are really very good.

 - Being self-employed can make dull but important things like getting a mortgage a bit complicated, and in some cases tricky, as this Guardian article about a freelance journalist shows.